The following two objects and eight methods comprise the essential elements of the SQLite interface:

 An application is allowed to prepare multiple SQL statements in advance and evaluate them as needed.
 There is no arbitrary limit to the number of outstanding prepared statements.
 Some applications call sqlite3_prepare() multiple times at start-up to create all of the prepared statements they will ever need.
 Other applications keep a cache of the most recently used prepared statements and then reuse prepared statements out of the cache when available.
 Another approach is to only reuse prepared statements when they are inside of a loop.

 The default configuration for SQLite works great for most applications.
 But sometimes developers want to tweak the setup to try to squeeze out a little more performance, or take advantage of some obscure feature.

 The sqlite3_config() interface is used to make global, process-wide configuration changes for SQLite.
 The sqlite3_config() interface must be called before any database connections are created.
 The sqlite3_config() interface allows the programmer to do things like:

 SQLite includes interfaces that can be used to extend its functionality.
 Such routines include:

 The sqlite3_create_collation() interface is used to create new collating sequences for sorting text.
 The sqlite3_create_module() interface is used to register new virtual table implementations.
 The sqlite3_vfs_register() interface creates new VFSes.

 The sqlite3_create_function() interface creates new SQL functions - either scalar or aggregate.
 The new function implementation typically makes use of the following additional interfaces:

 Shared libraries or DLLs can be used as loadable extensions to SQLite.

-This article only mentions the foundational SQLite interfaces.
+This article only mentions the most important and most commonly used SQLite interfaces.
 The SQLite library includes many other APIs implementing useful features that are not described here.
 A complete list of functions that form the SQLite application programming interface is found at the C/C++ Interface Specification.
 Refer to that document for complete and authoritative information about all SQLite interfaces.